raizen4/BookApp_AutoFlow/README.md

 https://github.com/raizen4/BookApp_AutoFlow/assets/15075728/a6f93b93-354f-487c-81c7-4cb98c147ee1

-BookApp_AutoFlow is a comprehensive book management application built with C#.
+BookApp_AutoFlow is a  book management application built with .net MAUI.
 It provides functionalities to manage books, including adding, editing, and deleting books.
 The application is built with a focus on clean architecture, testability, and maintainability.

 ## Features